kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/v1dot1_assembly.md

 ___

 You did it!!
-Congrats :) Because you bought from my shop, you gained writing access to my Discord server with the QR code on the paper inside your order.
+Congrats :) Because you bought from my shop, you gained writing access to my Discord server with the link inside your order confirmation email.
 Please post a picture of your final result!
 You can also tweet it at me if you'd like.
 I would really appreciate it and will definitely congratulate you again.